abhijit-c/LatinTranslations/Ovid/src/letter2.md

 - *parcere* takes a dative.
 - Scansion confirms 126, DSDD.
-- You will not be asked for Theromedon and cruel Atreus,
-- Theromedon and cruel Atreus will not be asked for you, and the men who made fodder for his own horses, but the princeps slow to penalty, swift to reward, and who hurts, as often as he is compelled to be cruel, who always conquered, in order to be able to spare those conquered, and closed civil wars with an eternal bar, he coerces many things with the fear of penalty, few things with
+- Theromedon and cruel Atreus will not be asked for you, and he who made men fodder for his own horses, but the princeps slow to penalty, swift to reward, and who hurts, as often as he is compelled to be cruel, who always conquered, in order to be able to spare those conquered, and closed civil wars with an eternal bar, he coerces many things with the fear of penalty, few things with